Fireside

 manuscripts, already translated

-Some examples of wording the
+Some examples of wording he and the church could not get around, however, were:

 "By grace you have been saved, through faith; and that not of